Sexual Assault

 If you’re the victim of a sexual assault, there are some things you should do right away, and some things you should avoid:

-How Do I File a Sexual Assault Claim?
+How to File a Sexual Assault Claim in Las Vegas, Nevada

 Keep in mind that, depending on the state, time is limited to filing a sexual assault claim.
 Some states impose a statute of limitations, which is a law stating the period of time a prosecutor can charge the perpetrator.
 If the statute of limitations runs out, no charges can be brought against the perpetrator.
 This is why taking immediate action is important.
 While you may be uncomfortable and nervous, know that the sooner you take action, the greater chance there is for retribution.